 NMI advises and trains Iraqi forces based on “partnership and inclusivity as well as on full respect for Iraq’s sovereignty, independence and territorial integrity”.
 Accordingly, the COE NMI course overall objective is to educate staff officers in culture based on key research findings from military anthropology, Iraqi history and Iraqi politics to reach this mission objective.

 Firstly, after a brief introduction to the concept of culture, the course will give insight into recent history and politics of modern Iraq.
 Special attention will be given to areas of importance to NMI: i.e. the security apparatus, security sector reform (theory and practice), current challenges to the Iraqi state and theories that capture the interrelation between state, security and society (including concepts like sect, family and tribe).
 How do political legacies from the Saddam era continue to this current moment?
-And what are the structures of security dynamics in Iraq?
-Historical knowledge and theoretical models will be put to test in concrete and mission-realistic scenarios.
+And what are the structures of security dynamics in Iraq today?
+Historical knowledge and theoretical models will be put to test in concrete, practical and mission-realistic scenarios.

 Secondly, the coalition culture of NMI is scrutinized.
 Experiences from formerly deployed personnel as well as the experiences of course participants from similar coalition environments will form the basis for systematic evaluation.
 What is “coalition culture”, what is military cultural knowledge, how can we approach NMI as a “mission formation” and how can one become more culturally adapt and thereby strengthen cooperation, coordination, training and advice?
 Through evaluation of experiences combined with newly acquired cultural insights, participants will strengthen their own cultural reflexivity and analytical awareness.